bancorprotocol/docs/api-reference/ethereum-smart-contracts/converter/bancorconverter.md

 can only be called by the owner

-note that the owner needs to call acceptOwnership/acceptManagement on the new converter after the upgrade
+note that the owner needs to call acceptOwnership on the new converter after the upgrade

 # Function `addReserve(contract IERC20Token _token, uint32 _ratio)` {#BancorConverter-addReserve-contract-IERC20Token-uint32-}